Littlewood--Paley--Rubio de Francia inequality for unbounded Vilenkin systems: Introduction

 For the case of Walsh systems (that is, when all $p_j$ are equal to $2$) this result was established by N. Osipov in the paper \cite{Osip}.
 Later, in \cite{Tsel} the argument from \cite{Osip} was generalized for bounded Vilenkin systems, which means that the sequence $\{p_j\}$ should be bounded by some constant.

+Several remarks are in order.
+First, we note that the proof of Rubio de Francia's inequality for the Walsh system relies on the Gundy's theorem for dyadic martingales.
+On the other hand, it is clear that if we have only one cyclic group then the proof of such inequality should invoke the methods from original Rubio de Francia's paper \cite{RdF} (that is, the methods of singular integral operators).
+Therefore, the proof of Theorem~1 should use both martingale and singular integral techniques.

-This assumption on the boundedness ot the sequence $\{p_j\}$ is natural in many questions concerning Vilenkin systems since it implies the regularity of the underlying filtration (for details, see the next section).
+Next, we do not need an assumption of the boundedness of the sequence $\{p_j\}$.
+This boundedness is natural in many questions concerning Vilenkin systems since it implies the regularity of the underlying filtration (for details, see the next section).
 For example, if we consider the intervals $I_{k,j}=[jm_k, (j+1)m_k)$ (where $1\le j<p_k$) then it is proved in \cite{Wat} that for $p<2$ the estimate

 does not hold in general for arbitrary Vilenkin systems.
 It is worth noting here that this estimate for $p\ge 2$ (which is a special case of our Theorem~\ref{main_thm}) is known for arbitrary Vilenkin systems, see for example Theorem 2.11 in the book \cite{Weisz} where it is formulated as an embedding of different Hardy spaces.